0moade/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4. creating an empty file hello
 5. adds execut permission to the owner of the file hello
 6. adding multiple permission
+7. execution permission to the owner, the group owner and the other users, to the file hello